Why Study Neural Network Internals?

 Deep learning models are powerful but opaque.
 A language model can write fluent text, answer complex questions, and reason through multi-step problems.
 But how does it do this?
 What algorithms has it learned?
 If we deploy these systems in high-stakes settings, we face an uncomfortable question: can we trust behavior we do not understand?

-This is the motivation for interpretability: making neural networks understandable to humans.
-And within interpretability, a specific subfield has emerged that takes this goal to its most ambitious form.
-Rather than treating models as black boxes whose outputs we can only observe, mechanistic interpretability aims to reverse-engineer them into human-understandable algorithms by analyzing the computations performed by individual components and their interactions [1]Mechanistic Interpretability for AI Safety -- A Review
+Interpretability tries to make neural networks understandable to humans.
+Mechanistic interpretability, often shortened to mech interp or MI, pursues a particularly ambitious version of that goal: reverse-engineering models into human-understandable algorithms by analyzing the computations performed by individual components and their interactions [1]Mechanistic Interpretability for AI Safety -- A Review

 Bereska, L., Gavves, E.